Updated September 2019

 Dodge’s delay in removing the tweets caused neo-nazis to promote and revel in the mistake.

-- Hashtags that are working well for your competitors
+- What hashtags aren’t working well for your competitors

 For example, if you own a fitness studio you can save a lot of time by learning what hashtags are working for your local and big-name competitors.